K-anubhav/machine_learning_projects/README.md

 ## Description

-This repository contains the code and files for a collection of 19 machine learning projects that are mentioned above.
+This repository contains the code and files for a collection of 19 machine learning projects.
 These projects cover a wide range of topics and techniques in machine learning and are designed to help you gain insights and inspiration for your own projects.

 The projects include exploratory data analysis, text processing using TFIDF vectorizer, implementing KNN and Naive Bayes classifiers, applying decision trees and random forest, clustering on graph datasets, recommendation systems using truncated SVD, and more.